-“A major reason MIT chose Hong Kong is that it provides ready access to a unique manufacturing infrastructure that encourages rapid prototyping and scale-up,” says Charles Sodini, the Clarence J. LeBel Professor of Electrical Engineering who will serve as faculty director at the Node.
+“A major reason MIT chose Hong Kong is its world-class universities and the ready access to a unique manufacturing infrastructure that encourages rapid prototyping and scale-up,” says Charles Sodini, the faculty director of the MIT Hong Kong Innovation Node and professor of electrical engineering at MIT.
 “Manufacturers in Shenzhen, a city about an hour’s commute from Hong Kong, have mastered the ability to take a prototype device to unit quantities in the hundreds overnight.”
 According to Lewis Chan ’91, chairman of the Node Advisory Board, exploratory initiatives like the Node, when “armed with sound purpose and coherent methodology,” can and should push the boundaries of cross-cultural innovation.

 Launched in 2017, MIT Entrepreneurship and Maker Skills Integrator (MEMSI) is the Node’s flagship program.
 MEMSI is a fully immersive two-week mini-accelerator for aspiring innovators who want to build skills in entrepreneurship, hardware production, and product development for connected devices.
 Teams of 30 students from MIT and Hong Kong-area universities work together to choose a customer problem to solve, and then develop, build, and pitch a solution.
 They also have the opportunity to observe mass production in Shenzhen factories.
 Beginning in August 2018, the Node’s offerings also include MIT Entrepreneurship and FinTech Integrator (MEFTI), newly developed to address the huge interest in fintech in the region.